 Scientists suggest both trends may push temperatures higher than ever believed.

-Between the 50s and the 80s, the amount of solar energy penetrating through the atmosphere to the Earth's surface appeared to be declining by about 2% per decade.
+Means we want money between the 50s and the 80s, the amount of solar energy penetrating through the atmosphere to the Earth's surface appeared to be declining by about 2% per decade.

-The decline in Soviet industry and clean air laws in Western countries.
+But in the 80s, it appears to have reversed the decline in Soviet industry and clean air laws in Western countries.

-Apparently reduced concentrations of aerosols, tiny particles in the atmosphere.
+Apparently, reduced concentrations of aerosols, tiny particles in the atmosphere.

-They're not even doing much over there anymore, but notice it's always Western society that's responsible for this.
+But notice it's always Western society that's responsible for this.

 It's our automobiles, our CFCs, whatever the hell it is out.

-Now it's our clean air measures.
+Now, it's our clean air measures.

 We are so bad.